evennia/evennia/docs/source/Howtos/Extending-the-REST-API.md

 That'll use our new serializer to get our character's inventory.
 Except... not quite.

 Go ahead and try it: `evennia reboot` and then `/api/characters/1/inventory` like before.
 Instead of returning the string "your inventory", you should get an error saying you don't have permission.
+Don't worry - that means it's successfully referencing the new serializer.
+We just haven't given it permission to access the objects yet.

 ## Customizing API permissions

 Evennia comes with its own custom API permissions class, connecting the API permissions to the in-game permission hierarchy and locks system.
-Since we're trying to access the object's data now, we need to pass the `has_object_permission` check as well as the general permission check - and that default permission class hardcodes the actions into the object permission checks.
+Since we're trying to access the object's data now, we need to pass the `has_object_permission` check as well as the general permission check - and that default permission class hardcodes actions into the object permission checks.

-Since we've added a new action - `inventory` - to our characters endpoint, we need to use our own custom permissions on our characters endpoint.
+Since we've added a new action - `inventory` - to our characters endpoint, we need to use our own custom permissions on our characters endpoint as well.
 Create one more module file: `mygame/web/api/permissions.py`

 Like with the previous classes, we'll be inheriting from the original and extending it to take advantage of all the work Evennia already does for us.